-The Council has a zero-tolerance policy for harassment on the basis of race, religion, color, national origin, sex, age, disability, sexual orientation, and reprisal.
-Any employee who believes he or she has been harassed or believes he or she has witnessed harassment is encouraged to report the harassment to a supervisor or manager.
-The supervisor or manager should then follow the steps set forth in DAO 202-955.
-Any complaints of harassment on the basis of sexual orientation should be handled in accordance with DAO 215-11.
-The provisions of these DAOs are entirely separate from the EEO complaint process, and must be followed whether or not an employee has filed an EEO complaint.
-The Council's Harassment Policy is intended to ensure that staff members work in an environment free of harassment in all their interactions, including interactions with Council members, other staff members, and the public during the course of official Council meetings, advisory body meetings, or committee meetings.
+The Council has a zero-tolerance policy for harassment and will not tolerate retaliation against those who report harassment.
+Harassment includes unwelcomed conduct that is based on the basis of race, religion, color, national origin, sex (including pregnancy and gender identity), age, disability, sexual orientation, status as a parent, or genetic information.
+Any Council employee who believes he or she has been harassed or believes he or she has witnessed harassment is encouraged to report the harassment to a supervisor or manager.
+The supervisor or manager should then immediately contact the Employee and Labor Relations Division of NOAA's Office of Workforce Management, 301-713-6331.
+The Council's Anti-Harassment Policy for Employees is detailed in the Administrative Handbook and is intended to ensure that staff members work in an environment free of harassment in all their interactions.